 - e.
-The threshold data rates of performance thresholds 1 are the data rates at the point where the fixed subscriber access line (e.g. twisted pair, coax cable) ends in the end-user's living space. - f.
+The threshold data rates of performance thresholds 1 are the data rates at the point where the fixed subscriber access line (e.g. twisted pair, coax cable) ends in the enduser's living space. - f.
 In case of particularly long distances (e.g. several hundred kilometres) between the end-user and the first point in the network where the traffic of the end-user services is handed over to other public networks (e.g. nearest peering point), the threshold round-trip IP packet delay increases for every 100 km by 1 ms. - g.
 The performance thresholds 2 refer to outdoor locations only and to the average value within the coverage area considered (see paragraphs 77 and 78). - h.
-Events outside the network operator's control (e.g. force majeure) are excluded from the calculation of the IP service availability. - 22.
+Events outside the network operator's control (e.g. force majeure) are excluded from the calculation of the IP service availability. - 21.22.
 The wording of the EECC in Recital 13, as well as the different thresholds of performance set out in criteria 3 and 4 suggest that 'very high capacity network' does not represent a unified concept.
 In this sense, very high capacity networks can be divided in two categories, which typically have different performance characteristics.
-These Guidelines refer to these categories as (i) 'fixed very high capacity networks', which meet criterion 1 or criterion 3 (or both), and (ii) 'wireless very high capacity networks', which meet criterion 2 or criterion 4 (or both). - 23.
+These Guidelines refer to these categories as (i) 'fixed very high capacity networks', which meet criterion 1 or criterion 3 (or both), and (ii) 'wireless very high capacity networks', which meet criterion 2 or criterion 4 (or both). - 22.23.
 A 'wireless very high capacity network' (i.e. a network that meets either criterion 2 or criterion 4, or both), may also meet the performance thresholds of criterion 3 and, if this is the case, it may be considered equivalent to a 'fixed very high capacity network'.
-This may apply in particular to wireless networks providing services that compete in the same market with services provided by fixed networks (such networks and services are often marketed under the term 'Fixed Wireless Access' or 'FWA'). - 24.
-In the following section and annex 2 to 4, the Guidelines explain in detail how BEREC determined the performance thresholds 1 and performance thresholds 2. - 25.
-Finally, the Guidelines provide information on how the criteria 1 to 4 need to be applied (see section 5).
+This may apply in particular to wireless networks providing services that compete in the same market with services provided by fixed networks (such networks and services are often marketed under the term 'Fixed Wireless Access' or 'FWA').

-not based on a lower layer protocol [e.g. IP packet payload]'.
+&lt;sup>9 The data rates of performance thresholds 2 are data rates at the level of the transport layer protocol payload in accordance with the BEREC Guidelines on the Implementation of the Open Internet Regulation (BoR (22) 81, paragraphs 140 and 166): 'Speeds should be specified on the basis of the transport layer protocol payload, and not based on a lower layer protocol [e.g. IP packet payload]'.
 The data rates of performance thresholds 1 are data rates at the level of the IP packet payload, in accordance with the BEREC Guidelines on the Implementation by National Regulators of European Net Neutrality Rules (BoR (16) 127, paragraphs 140 and 166), which were in force 2019 when the data for the determination of performance thresholds 1 were collected (see section 4.6) and which have been superseded by the BEREC Guidelines BoR (22) 81.